 What was different with our second surrogacy experience

 The only difference was that Taylor baby No. 2 was born the evening before Thanksgiving.
-We would be celebrating with a hospital cafeteria turkey feast.
+We would be celebrating with a hospital cafeteria turkey feast and a newborn baby.
 This also meant that the hospital had a bare-bones staff level, meaning only the absolutely necessary staff was there.

 Actually, it wasn’t new.
 Upon contacting the Department of Health after the holiday, we got a call back from somebody who worked with surrogacy specifically.
 He said that he just needed to get a copy of the surrogacy agreement to update the names on the birth certificate… and that’s it.

-Wait, what?!
-Really?
 I called him back and thoroughly explained our whole situation, starting three years prior and he repeated, “Yep, please just send me a copy of the contracts and the birth certificates for both kids when you get the newest one.
 I’ll update them all.”

 I’m not one to question a good thing, but I am one to go back and question if something else had bad blood behind it.
 I asked if there was a change to surrogacy or family laws in the last few years that made the process so different.
 The man told me that there have been no changes and it seemed that the clerk at the hospital provided wrong directions and completed the process incorrectly.

 “So we don’t have to go through any sort of adoption?
 At all?”

 “No, that’s why you have a surrogacy agreement.”

 “So our lawyer and the hospital lawyer were wrong?”

 “And nothing’s changed in the last few years, legally?”